Hamiltonian circle actions with minimal fixed sets

-Here, the {\bf fixed set data} is the cohomology ring of each fixed component $X$, the set of weights for the isotropy representation on the normal bundle $N_X$ to each fixed component $X$, and -- for each such weight $k$ -- the Chern classes of each subbundle $V_k \subset N_X$ on which $S^1$ acts with weight $k$.
-This theorem is an immediate consequence of Propositions~\ref{case1} and \ref{case2}.
+Here, the {\bf fixed set data} is the integral cohomology ring and the total Chern class of each fixed component, the set of weights for the normal representation at each fixed component, and for each weight $k$, the total Chern class of the subbundle (of the normal bundle of the fixed component) on which $S^1$ acts with weight $k$.

 \begin{theorem} Let the circle act effectively\footnote{ A group $G$ acts {\bf effectively} on $M$ if for every non-trivial $g \in G$, there exists $m \in M$ so that $g \cdot m \neq m$.} on a compact symplectic manifold $(M, \omega)$ with moment map $\phi \colon M \to \R$.
 Assume that $M^{S^1}$ has exactly two components, $X$ and $Y$, and that $\dim(X) + \dim(Y) = \dim(M) - 2.$ Then